Wilms' tumour in children

 Radiotherapy treats cancer by using high-energy rays to destroy the cancer cells, while doing as little harm as possible to normal cells.

 Not all children with Wilms’ tumour need radiotherapy.
 For those that do, the area to be treated depends on the stage of the tumour at diagnosis.
-Some children receive radiotherapy to the area around the affected kidney or to the whole abdomen.
+Some children receive radiotherapy to the area around the affected kidney or, less commonly, to the whole abdomen.
 If the tumour has spread to the lungs then lung radiotherapy may be needed, but this depends on how well the cancer responds to initial chemotherapy: it’s not always needed.

 Radiotherapy may occasionally be used to shrink tumours that are too large to remove surgically.
 This will, ideally, allow an operation to be done.
 Radiotherapy can also be used when tumours have spread elsewhere in the body.